 Stories with Susie

 Susie the Duck hosts a special traveling storytime at 4:30 pm on the first Thursday of the month (the location changes each month).
-This joint project brings fun for kids and parents when a member of Lodi & Lake Wisconsin Chamber of Commerce reads a great story and Miss Kristine adds her special early literacy flair.
+This joint project brings fun for kids and parents when a member of Lodi & Lake Wisconsin Chamber of Commerce reads a great story and the library adds early literacy.
 Titles often feature themes related to the business of the month or a timely community event.
 Mascot Susie is always on hand to greet families and model good listening skills.

 Tuesday after school club